Allen Wheelis

-Allen Wheelis (October 23, 1915 – June 14, 2007) was a psychoanalyst and writer who lived in San Francisco, CA. He achieved renown and success with his psychoanalytic practice, which spanned five decades despite the fact that he expressed ambivalence and doubt about the field and his own work in it.
+Allen Wheelis (October 23, 1915 – June 14, 2007) was an American psychoanalyst and writer who lived in San Francisco, CA. He achieved renown and success with his psychoanalytic practice, which spanned five decades despite the fact that he expressed ambivalence and doubt about the field and his own work in it.
 Wheelis died on June 14, 2007, at the age of 91 in a San Francisco hospital after receiving back surgery.

 Education

 Wheelis attended the University of Texas.
 He graduated from the College of Physicians and Surgeons at Columbia University in 1943, and was certified in Psychology.
 He served in the U.S. Navy as a medical officer in the South Pacific from 1943 to 1946.
 After World War II, he studied at the Menninger Foundation in Topeka, Kansas, and worked at the Austen Riggs Center in Stockbridge, Massachusetts.
 He underwent further training at the New York Psychoanalytic Institute before moving in 1954 to San Francisco, where he remained in private practice until his death.